Y-DNA STR Results

 Currently one Y-STR lineage has been identified within the project.

 Men in this group are named Deaton, Deyton and Phillips.
-Deyton is an alternative spelling that came into use in western North Carolina in the late eighteenth and early nineteenth centuries by the sons of William Deaton, one of Thomas's sons.
+Deyton is an alternative spelling that came into use in western North Carolina in the late eighteenth and early nineteenth centuries by the sons of William Deaton, one of Thomas Elijah's sons.
 There are several explanations for this change in spelling.
 The most likely is that standardized spelling had not yet been established.
 It is thought that pronunciation was the same for both spellings.
-Phillips (also spelled Philips and Philipps in some documents) appears to have been the maiden name of Martha Philips.
-Her son Samuel, born in 1828, used Philips as his surname.
+Phillips (also spelled Philips and Philipps in some historic documents) appears to have been the maiden name of Martha Philips.
+Her son Samuel, born in 1828, took Philips as his surname.
 Y-DNA has confirmed that his father was almost certainly Eldridge Deyton.
+Three of Eldridge's direct male descendants have identical Y-67 STR results.

-The DNA haplotype of this group is uniform at both 37 and 67 markers with only 6 ySTR mutations occurring at 67 markers.
+The DNA haplotype of this group is uniform at both 37 and 67 markers with only 6 total ySTR mutations occurring at 67 markers.
 Of these, two project members have a CDYb value of 40 (while the other four who have tested this marker all have a value of 39).
-More data is required to determine if this mutation might be associated with Thomas’s son James Elijah and his descendants.
+More data is required to determine if this mutation might be associated with an individual branch of the Deaton family.

-Using published Time To Most Recent Ancestor (TMRCA) calculators it would appear that these eight men are related within 90 to 360 years, with one outlier showing 450 years.
-(This estimate will likely drop when his Y-25 to Y-37 results are available.)
+Using published Time To Most Recent Ancestor (TMRCA) calculators it would appear that these nine men are related within 90 to 360 years.

-Three Kits have identical results at 67 markers.
+As mentioned, three Kits have identical results at 67 markers.
 Of these three men, two are uncle/nephew and the third is a 5th cousin 2X removed from the nephew.
 They share a common ancestor in Eldridge Deyton who was born in 1775.
-Based on this identical result, it can be deduced that each ancestor for both lines (up to and including Eldridge Deyton) had the exact 67 marker DNA profile.
+Based on this identical result, it can be inferred that each ancestor for both lines (up to and including Eldridge Deyton) had the exact 67-marker DNA profile.

 Y-SNP and Big Y Results